Economy of Zimbabwe: Mining sector

 Various NGOs reported that the diamond sector in Zimbabwe is rife with corruption; a November 2012 report by NGO Reap What You Sow revealed a huge lack of transparency of diamond revenues and asserted that Zimbabwe's elite are benefiting from the country's diamonds.
 This followed former South African President Thabo Mbeki’s warning days earlier that Zimbabwe needed to stop its "predatory elite" from colluding with mining companies for their own benefit.

 Also in that month, the Associated Press reported that at least $2 billion worth of diamonds had been stolen from Zimbabwe's eastern diamond fields and had enriched Mugabe's ruling circle and various connected gem dealers and criminals.

 In January 2013, Zimbabwe's mineral exports totalled $1.8 billion.

 As of October 2014, Metallon Corporation was Zimbabwe's largest gold miner.
 The group is controlled by its Chairman Mzi Khumalo.

 In 2019, the country was the world's 3rd largest producer of platinum and the 6th largest world producer of lithium.
 In the production of gold, in 2017 the country produced 23.9 tons.

 Education

 The state of education in Zimbabwe affects the development of the economy while the state of the economy can affect access and quality of teachers and education.
 Zimbabwe has one of Africa's highest literacy rates at over 90%.
 The crisis since 2000 has, however, diminished these achievements because of a lack of resources and the exodus of teachers and specialists (e.g. doctors, scientists, engineers) to other countries.
 Also, the start of the new curriculum in primary and secondary sections has affected the state of the once strong education sector.

-Macroeconomic data
+Macroeconomic statistics

 The following table shows the main economic indicators in 1990–2023.
 Inflation under 10% is in green.